-Disney’s latest animated feature Moana took us on a journey through the South Pacific with mythical creatures, a demi-god and a badass new Disney heroine and The Art of Moana showcases all the different designs, scrapped ideas and art that went into making that possible.
+Disney’s latest animated feature Moana took us on a journey through the South Pacific with mythical creatures, a demi-god and a badass new Disney heroine.
+The Art of Moana showcases all the different designs, scrapped ideas, and art that made Moana possible.

 The book is divided into several chapters.
-It opens with a chapter focusing on the culture and tradition Moana was inspired by and gives a look into that culture as well as all the research that went into being culturally authentic and sensitive.
-After that, the next several chapters each take you through the movie chronologically and give a look at everything that had to be created and designed for the movie, from the characters to the world to costumes and every other little detail in between.
-The final three mini chapters each focus on a specific part of the making of the film, like the environment models, color script and the cultural collaboration.
+It opens with a chapter focusing on the culture and tradition Moana was inspired by and gives a look into that culture.
+This section also covers all the research that went into being culturally authentic and sensitive.
+After that, the next several chapters each take the reader through the movie chronologically and give a look at everything that had to be created and designed for the movie, from the characters to the world to costumes and every other little detail in between.
+The final three mini chapters each focus on a specific part of the making of the film, like the environment models, color script, and the cultural collaboration.

 Another fun addition to the book is Mini Maui, Maui’s mini tattoo version of himself that comes alive in the movie.
-The character was 2D animated in the movie and in one of the chapters you’ll be able to find Mini Maui on the top right of each page, when you flip through the pages quickly you’ll be able to see him come to life just as he does in the movie.
-It’s not something that adds to the quality of the book, but definitely it’s a fun addition that they shouldn’t have included but I’m very glad they did.
+The character was 2D animated in the movie and in one of the chapters you are able to find Mini Maui on the top right of each page.
+When you flip through the pages quickly you are able to see him come to life just as he does in the movie.
+It’s not something that adds to the quality of the book, but it’s definitely a fun addition that they needn’t have included (but I’m very glad they did).

 Purchase: The Art of Moana

-A special thanks to Chronicle Books, who provided a review copy of the book.
+A special thanks to Chronicle Books, who provided a review copy of The Art of Moana.

 Edited by: Hannah Wilkes